 - Mac OS X:

-- Safari 6 (with Apple Java 6 or Oracle Java 7)
+- Safari 6 (with Apple Java 6 or Oracle Java 7 or 8)

 QlikView facilitates the visualization of data analysis.
 It is user friendly and provides fast in-memory analysis capabilities by dynamically integrating and presenting data from multiple data sources.